The Pap Test: Cervical Changes and Further Testing

 These surfaces are covered by two types of cells:

-- Squamous cell carcinoma (SCC) - the most common cervical cancer type (about 70% of cases), starts in the squamous cells of the cervix.
+- Squamous cell carcinoma (SCC): This is the most common cervical cancer type (about 70 out of 100 cases are this type).
+SCC starts in the squamous cells of the cervix.

 - Glandular cells – Taller, column-shaped cells that cover the endocervix.

-- Adenocarcinoma - a less common type (about 25% of cases) of cervical cancer, it starts in the glandular cells of the cervix.
-It can be harder to diagnose since it starts higher up in the cervix making these cells harder to find.
+- Adenocarcinoma – This is a less common type (about 25 out of 100 cases are this type) of cervical cancer.
+It starts in the glandular cells of the cervix.
+It can be harder to diagnose since it starts higher up in the cervix, making these cells harder to find.

 The area where the squamous cells and glandular cells meet is known as the “transformation zone.”
 This is where most cervical cancers start.
 The Pap test is taken from this area, since most dysplasia (see below) and cancers start here.